micmejia/bible-dump/NKJV/Matthew/Matt 8.md

 But He said to them, "Why are you fearful, O you of little faith?"
 Then He arose and rebuked the winds and the sea, and there was a great calm.

 ###### 27
-So the men marveled, saying, [^b]"Who can this be, that even the winds and the sea obey Him?" ## Two Demon-Possessed Men Healed
+So the men marveled, saying, "Who can this be, that even the winds and the sea obey Him?" ## Two Demon-Possessed Men Healed

 ###### 28
-When He had come to the other side, to the country of the [^c]Gergesenes, there met Him two demon-possessed _men,_ coming out of the tombs, exceedingly fierce, so that no one could pass that way.
+When He had come to the other side, to the country of the Gergesenes, there met Him two demon-possessed _men,_ coming out of the tombs, exceedingly fierce, so that no one could pass that way.

 ###### 29
 And suddenly they cried out, saying, "What have we to do with You, Jesus, You Son of God?
 Have You come here to torment us before the time?"